Greenhouse Gas Emissions Learn how to correctly analyse this topic.

 This source shows that carbon dioxide makes up 76% of the total GHG emissions.

 After reporting the company's overall emissions, you should benchmark these emissions.
-This will help readers assess the scale and value of the impact.
+This will help readers assess the severity and value of the impact.

 How can you do that?